o3de/o3de.org/content/docs/user-guide/assets/asset-processor/_index.md

 On a host platform, connections between Asset Processor and O3DE Editor are automatically maintained.

-When you launch software that requires an Asset Processor connection, such as the O3DE Editor or Launcher in a non-release configuration, the Asset Processor will automatically be launched.
-If the Asset Processor has been launched this way, it will automatically shut down when you close the Editor or Launcher.
+When you launch software that requires an Asset Processor connection, such as the O3DE Editor or Launcher in a non-release configuration, Asset Processor is automatically launched.
+If Asset Processor has been launched this way, it automatically shuts down when you close the Editor or Launcher.

 {{< note >}}
 Symbolic links are not supported when using Asset Processor.
 To ensure that Asset Processor works properly, follow these guidelines: